PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 ### Hacker News is a double-edged sword

-We’ve found that hitting the front page results in a giant, ego-boosting traffic boost, with a noticeable but small signup boost.
+We’ve found that hitting the front page results is a giant, ego-boosting traffic boost, with a noticeable but small signup boost.
 It’s not dependable though – even if you’re great at it, you’ll have a 1 in 10 hit rate.
 You need to graduate to repeatable marketing at some point.

 Don’t upvote your own content, and don’t ask other people to – post it and pray.
 There are no secret tricks.